apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

     sequence is unrestricted, except its length is bounded with `MAX_INT`, which is exactly what we need in our case study.

-The operator `Gen` introduces a data structure of proper type whose size is bounded with the argument of `Gen`.
+The operator `Gen` introduces a data structure of a proper type whose size is bounded with the argument of `Gen`.
 For instance, the type of `INPUT_SEQ` is the sequence of integers, and thus `Gen(MAX_INT)` produces an unrestricted sequence of up to `MAX_INT` elements.
 This sequence is bound to the name